-Language Lessons for a Living Education has Levels 1 through 10.
+Language Lessons for a Living Education has levels 1 through 10, and this review is for levels 3 through 6.
 You can read my separate reviews of level 1, level 2, and levels 7 through 10.
 This series was written for Christian homeschoolers, with Christian content throughout each course.
 (Scripture passages are from the New American Standard Bible.)
 Students will need a separate Bible storybook for each level.
 Levels 3 through 5 use 101 Favorite Stories from the Bible, and level 6 uses The 10 Minute Bible Journey.
 Level 5 recommends but doesn’t require an additional book, God’s Big Story.

 Grammar, phonics, reading, composition, vocabulary, and spelling are all covered.
 Handwriting is the only area of language arts for which you might need another resource.
 Composition work receives gradually increasing attention so that by the end of sixth grade, students should be able to write well-constructed paragraphs and short reports.